-- 1. Rank the area's LMI percentage. - 2.
+- 1. Rank the percentage of activities in LMI areas. - 2.
 Rank the level of optional local match. - 3.
-Rank the level of public accessibility amid or post disaster. - 4.
-Rank of the level of described community need. - 5.
-Rank the location outside of the 500-year floodplain. - 6.
-Rank the community's proposed steps to Affirmatively Further Fair Housing. - 7.
-Rank the proposed usage of solar or other renewably powered generators (0-3 points)
+Rank the community's Tree Replanting Needs Assessment. - 4.
+Rank the level of detail for proposed program activities. - 5.
+Rank the level of project readiness. - 6.
+Rank the community's proposed steps to Affirmatively Further Fair Housing.